Darius Jennings: Personal life

 During the 2018 offseason, Jennings took part in the NFLPA’s Externship Program with Events DC and Under Armour.
 He helps out with "Next One Up," an organization helping inner-city high school athletes in Baltimore.
-He also worked as a camp counselor at his alma mater, The Gilman (Md.)
+Jennings also worked as a camp counselor at his alma mater, The Gilman (Md.)
 School, helping middle schoolers with classwork and activities.
+He has two brothers, Dimitrius Jones Jr. and Deon Jennings.